pedro00dk/willow/docs/HOW_TO_USE.md

 ![](./images/editors.png)

 The **source editor** provides basic syntax highlight and snippets for the chosen language in the toolbar.
-During the execution of the program, it also highlights the line to be executed.
-And show color codes for function calls, returns and exceptions.
+During the execution of the program, it also highlights the line to be executed, and show color codes for function calls, returns and exceptions.

-The **input editor** is used to feed data to the program through standard input stream.
-If the program consumes all available input, it will not hang waiting for more because a EOF flag is also sent.
+The **input editor** is used to feed data to the program through standard input stream (stdin).
+If the program consumes all available input, it will not hang waiting for more input, because a EOF flag is also emitted.

-The **output editor** shows the standard output of the program up to the current execution point, or any errors that might have been thrown.
+The **output pane** shows the standard output (stdout) of the program up to the current execution point, or any errors that might have been thrown.

 ## Visualization